 How are you doing with your temperature blankets?
 I've got to tell you it's been a test for me because so many things have popped up this year.
 I have three knitting projects on the go and all with deadlines plus as I mentioned above other changes to my site have taken time away from my knitting as well.

 It's summertime here in BC Canada and it's difficult to pick up my wool blanket and start knitting and I have to admit I am a little behind.
 I'll get back on track though.
 I do enjoy the nice bright colors.

 I've made some color changes to my blanket too.
 I didn't like that blue so I took it out and used purple instead.
 Here's another temperature chart but without the numbers on them.
 You can fill in the temperatures the way you like though.
 If you'd like to make the increments smaller you can so that you can have more colors and so on.

 My temperature blanket is just over 3 feet long now.
 I also decided to include a two row stitch pattern at the beginning of each month.
 I'm not completely sold on the idea but it's too late to change it so I'm just moving along with it.
 So far I've added twisted garter stitch, bamboo stitch, seed stitch, Stockinette, and a beautiful stitch pattern that I don't know the name of but I saw it on my Facebook page and just had to try it..haha

 I sure love the squishy feel of the garter stitch.

 Well I hope you're all doing well with your temperature blankets and I'll be in touch in a couple of months.
 Keep going everyone.
 I know it's tough but you can do it.

 If you'd like to join me in knitting a temperature blanket please feel free to join me on my Knitters Digest forum.
 It's totally free to join and then we'll be able to share our progress.
 I'll be making a post about this in the forum in the next few days.

-I'll also keep you updated right here too so you can see how my blanket is coming along.
+I'll continue to keep you updated right here so you can see how my blanket is coming along.